nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2026-03-19-advanced-search-multiple-learners.md

 ### Discussions

+One proposed solution was to remove the matched learners column entirely and, for the MVP, display only the number of learners associated with a claim.

-A solution could be to not have the matched learners column and the mvp just show the number of learners on a claim.
+One proposed solution was to remove the matched learners column entirely and, for the MVP, display only the number of learners associated with a claim.
+The key question was whether removing learner names would reduce the feature’s usefulness or create frustration for users.

-The question is will that mean they will be annoyed to not see the learners and doesn’t give value?
-How risky is this based on what we know and can reasonably hypothesis?

-The hypothesis would be that if they knew the learner they would have searched for it, therefore the claims brought up will be for that learner?
-Otherwise they are just looking for a claim for a course in a certain state and learners in their mental model of searching are irrelevant.

-What do we know about how users search?

-Do users usually search by just first name therefore a lot of claims will be brought back and they will have to go digging into each to find if its the right person?
-- Asked tech to see if we can find out more information on what terms they usually search in select learner search, but that is not info we currently collect and it would be hard to distinguish what the intention of what the inputs were, would have to analyse by eye.
-- Asking UR what was behaviour in previous advanced search, we don’t have much on whether its likely to be partial or whole thing they type in

-The previous UR findings were:
+Based on existing assumptions, the hypothesis was that:
+- If users knew the learner, they would search for them directly, meaning the returned claims would already be relevant to that learner.
+- If users were searching by course and claim state instead, learner names were less important within their mental model of the task.

+This raised further questions around actual search behaviour:
+- Do users typically search using only a first name or partial name input, resulting in many matching claims that require further investigation?
+- Or do they generally provide enough information to narrow results effectively?

+To better understand this, the engineering team was asked whether existing search data could reveal common input patterns from learner search flows.
+However, this data was not currently captured in a way that could reliably identify user intent without manual analysis

+Previous user research on advanced search showed that:
-* No one chose to use the 'advanced search' option while they had the claim reference number.
+- Users did not use advanced search when they already had a claim reference number.
-* When no claim ID - Most users understood the role of advanced search in finding a claim, clicking this option immediately after realising they could not search by claim ID.
+- When no claim ID was available, users quickly understood advanced search as the appropriate route to find a claim.
-* The majority of users used the name of learner and course fields for their advanced search.
-This was for various reasons including that it was 'easier' to remember learner names; they would have access to NI number as part of the role; and that this information would be easy to obtain.
-* Some users felt that date range and claim status would be useful if they were missing certain pieces of information (i.e. name) but knew the rough date of the qualification or claim submission.
-- Most likely coming in for a learner on a claim

-Is it a hypothesis that they will search the same way, or will how we design this feature change behaviour, if they aren’t finding their claiming typing in first name, will they start typing in both?

-Also unlikely they will search using partial NI number as who will know that off the top of their head, likely to only bring back one result.
+- Most users searched using learner name and course fields, largely because learner names were easier to remember and readily available.
+- Date range and claim status were seen as secondary filters when users lacked learner details.

+These findings suggested that users were most commonly searching for claims connected to a learner, rather than browsing claims more broadly.

+There was also discussion around whether search behaviour itself might change depending on the design.
+For example, if users could not easily identify the correct learner from results, would they adapt by entering fuller names instead of partial searches?

+It was considered unlikely that users would search using partial NI numbers, as these are difficult to remember and would typically return very few matches anyway

 #### 3 Amigos
 Held a 3 amigos chat with tech, PM, UR and design, to decide whether for the design of not displaying matched learners to work do they need to search for full name to ensure results are whittled down enough to be useful or does it not deliver enough value?

-UR says it doesn’t give enough value by not seeing the name on a claim
+The outcome from user research was that removing learner names significantly reduced usefulness:
-- Most likely they are coming in to find a claim for a learner
+- Users were most likely entering the flow to find a claim for a specific learner.
-- They might not know last name or it be too complicated to type so likely it would be a partial input search
+- Users might only know or enter a first name, particularly if a surname was difficult to spell or unavailable.
+- Partial-input searching was therefore considered a realistic and common behaviour.

 ### IDEA 3